Renew Your Vehicle Registration and Plate

 3148 Mail Service Center

-If you never received your Renewal Card and your vehicle has a current inspection you can:
+If you lost your renewal registration card or never received it, and your vehicle has a current inspection you can:

 Forgot to Renew Your Registration?

-Life can be hectic.
-If you forget to renew your registration during the allotted month there is a grace period of 15 days.
+If you forget to renew your registration during the allotted month, there is a 15-day grace period before you will be ticketed.
+You will, however, be fined a late fee beginning the first day of the month after your registration expires.

-If your vehicle failed to pass inspection, you may obtain a 10-day trip permit from the DMV to allow you to drive to an inspection station to have it re-inspected once it’s repaired.
+If your vehicle failed to pass an emissions inspection, you may obtain a 10-day trip permit that allows you to drive to an inspection station for re-inspection once issues have been repaired.